US stocks waver, on track for 4th monthly loss this year

 Consumers have shifted spending from discretionary items like electronics to necessities as inflation grows hotter.
 A weaker-than-expected consumer confidence reading on Tuesday revealed that persistently high inflation was making Americans more pessimistic about both the present and future.

 Health care companies gained ground.
-Pfizer rose 1%.
+Eli Lilly rose 1.6%.
 Industrial firms and retailers fell.
-FedEx fell 4% and Target slipped 1.4%.
+FedEx fell 3.3% and Target slipped 1.7%.